 - Travel southeast on QL3 Road until you see a road sign directing you to ĐT205 Road.

-- Take a left here and stay on ĐT205 Road.
+- Take a left on this route and stay on ĐT205 Road.

 - Turn left at the school and follow the rough road until you reach the center of the village.